 This is best tasted straight out the oven, or while on a street food tour in Genoa, from where Focaccia di recco originates.

 If you’re a foodie and an absolute carnivore, then Bistecca alla Fiorentina is certainly a choice for you.
 We’re confident that some of the meat on offer in Florence, will more than rival any equivalent back home.
 After all, this is far from your standard T-Bone steak.

 The meat for Bistecca comes from veal or heifer and is specifically cooked over charcoal.
 This isn’t one for a light lunch either, as portion sizes tend to be on the rather large side.

 When you think of food in Italy that isn’t pizza or pasta, you’d be forgiven if the sweet taste of nougat wasn’t top of your list.
 However, it is believed to have originated from southern Europe and with Torrone in particular, thanks to the Italians.

-Although as to where in particular, some reports say Lombardy while elsewhere the recipe first appeared in the region of Sicily.
+As to where in particular?
+Some reports say Lombardy while elsewhere the recipe first appeared in the region of Sicily.